 The NATO Battle Group in the eFP mission deployed in Latvia ensures a credible and effective deterrent against any threat to our Baltic Ally, being ready to act in Latvia's defence if necessary, and demonstrating the strong commitment to the Alliance of the countries that make up the Alliance and its multinational character.

 The Spanish contribution to NATO´s Battle Group in Latvia is visible in the troops that make up a Mechanised Tactical Subgroup, a Sappers Unit, different posts within the Battle Group´s Headquarter Command and the Latvian Brigade, as well as a national support element, which includes the Logistical Unit.
-Spain has roughly 350 troops deployed in Latvia.
+Spain has roughly 600 troops deployed in Latvia.
 Due to the situation created by the Russian invasion of Ukraine, Spain has decided to reinforce the contingent currently deployed in Latvia with an additional deploy of 250 servicemen.

 The main resources provided by Spain are the “Leopardo 2E” battle tanks and the “Pizzaro” infantry fighting vehicles (IFV) and a Anti-Aircraft Defence Unit (UDAA) NASAMS.
 This is the first time that our country has deployed this type of resource in a foreign mission.
 With the new military build-up, the additional capabilities contributed by our country will be a Field Artillery Unit, an Engineer Unit (Sappers and Support), and logistical support elements.